This is the multi-page printable view of this section. Click here to print.

 • object

-• Defines a form group with properties
+• define a form group with properties

-• Used for hierarchical structure processing
+• used for hierarchical structure processing

 • array